richardanewman/MakeChangeProject/README.md

 ### Lessons

 Improved my understanding of method calls and passing arguments.
-Learned to test code often throughout coding process to avoid bugs and ensure proper expected output was being produced.
+Learned to test code often throughout coding process to avoid bugs and ensure expected output was being produced.